 Meyers also co-founded the Atlanta Music Project ("AMP"), which launched in the fall of 2010.
 AMP is the first music program in the state of Georgia inspired by the globally acclaimed Venezuelan social reform program, El Sistema.
 AMP is an intensive music program for at-risk youth right in their neighborhood and now serves more than 150 at-risk youth across four locations across Metro Atlanta.

-Meyers also ran his own boutique consulting practice, Saisei Consulting, a provider of strategy and corporate development advisory services to early-stage, growth-stage and mature digital media companies around the world.
+Previously, Meyers ran his own boutique consulting practice, Saisei Consulting, a provider of strategy and corporate development advisory services to early-stage, growth-stage and mature digital media companies around the world.
 Al has advised several startups in the areas of digital media, 3D technology, online games and games for K-12 education.

-Al is also a sought-after speaker on such topics as disruptive innovation in education, and the role of online games outside of the "purely entertainment" arena.
+Al is a sought-after speaker on such topics as disruptive innovation in education, and the role of online games outside of the "purely entertainment" arena.